deepu-30/oss-enterprise/README.md

 ## FAQ

 #### Who owns the code I contribute to open source projects?
+The owner who contribute the code to open source...

 ## License

 This repository is licensed under [CC-BY-4.0](../LICENSE) (c) 2019 GitHub, Inc.

+## What is the purpose of this repository?
+The main purpose is to contribute to open source.

+## Who should someone contact if they have questions?
+Through email or add comment with description related to the question based on organizational policy

+## What are the first steps to getting started open sourcing a project?
+Just start using a open source software and then on interested project.